Magic-angle Twisted Bilayer Systems with Quadratic-Band-Touching: Exactly Flat Bands with High-Chern Number

 In this paper, we investigate a twisted bilayer of systems with quadratic band touching, with focus on the twisted bilayer checkerboard (TBCB) model.
-The checkerboard lattice model in each single layer was proposed by Sun, Yao, Fradkin, Kivelson (SYFK) \cite{SYFK} to realize a stable quadratic band touching point \footnote{Note that for AB-bilayer graphene, the putative QBTP is not stable in the presence of trigonal hopping \cite{RevModPhys.81.109}}.
-We found that such twisted systems can host two exactly flat bands per spin in the chiral limit, and more interestingly, \textit{each} flat band has non-trivial topology with high Chern number $C=\pm2$.
-Note that, in contrast to TBG with totally 8 flat bands, there are only 4 flat bands in TBCB.
-In the presence of Coulomb interactions, by projecting them onto the topological flat bands of $C=\pm 2$ in TBCB systems similar to the analysis employed for TBG \cite{PhysRevB.103.205413, PhysRevB.103.205414}, we showed that the interaction prefers the ground state with minimum Chern number; at charge-neutrality ($\nu=0$) the ground state is an insulator with Chern number $C=0$, while for $\nu=\pm 1$ the ground state processes Chern number $\pm2$ and exhibits quantum anomalous Hall effect \cite{Sharpe_2019,Stepanov2020,doi:10.1126/science.aay5533,doi:10.1126/science.1234414}.
-We further propose a possible optical-lattice realization of the TBCB with topological flat bands, providing a promising route to experimentally study various correlated phases in TBCB.
+The checkerboard lattice model in each single layer was proposed by Sun, Yao, Fradkin, and Kivelson (SYFK) \cite{SYFK} to realize a stable quadratic band touching point (QBTP) Note that for $AB$-bilayer graphene, the putative QBTP is not stable in the presence of trigonal hopping \cite{RevModPhys.81.109}.
+We found that such twisted systems can host two exactly flat bands per spin in the chiral limit, and more interestingly, \textit{each} flat band has nontrivial topology with high Chern number $C=\pm2$.
+Note that, in contrast to TBG with a total of eight flat bands, there are only four flat bands in the TBCB.
+In the presence of Coulomb interactions, by projecting them onto the topological flat bands of $C=\pm 2$ in TBCB systems similar to the analysis employed for TBG \cite{PhysRevB.103.205413, PhysRevB.103.205414}, we showed that the interaction prefers the ground state with minimum Chern number; at charge-neutrality ($\nu=0$) the ground state is an insulator with Chern number $C=0$, while for $\nu=\pm 1$ the ground state possesses Chern number $\pm2$ and exhibits the quantum anomalous Hall effect \cite{Sharpe_2019,Stepanov2020,doi:10.1126/science.aay5533,doi:10.1126/science.1234414}.
+We further propose a possible optical-lattice realization of the TBCB with topological flat bands, providing a promising route to study various correlated phases in TBCB experimentally.